 The oil should be hot enough so that the chicken pieces sizzle when they are in the pan, but not so hot as to burn the chicken.
 You want the pieces to be lightly browned.
 Brown on all sides.

-4 Bake chicken with broth in oven: Arrange the chicken pieces in a roasting pan in a single layer, skin side up.
-Pour chicken broth over it, and bake at 350°F until the chicken pieces are cooked through (an the internal temperature of 165°F) about 25 to 30 minutes for 3 to 4 pounds of chicken thighs.
+4 Bake chicken with broth in oven: Butter a roasting pan.
+Arrange the chicken pieces in the pan in a single layer, skin side up.
+Pour chicken broth over it, and bake at 350°F until the chicken pieces are cooked through (with an internal temperature of 165°F) about 25 to 30 minutes for 3 to 4 pounds of chicken thighs.

 If you don't have a meat thermometer, you can check for doneness by poking the largest chicken piece with a sharp knife.
 If the juices run clear, not pink, the chicken is done.

 5 Sauté onions and mushrooms: About 20 minutes before the chicken is expected to be done, start cooking the onions and mushrooms.
 Heat 2 Tbsp of olive oil in a large frying pan on medium heat.
 Add the onions and cook until they are soft and translucent, about 6 to 7 minutes.
 Remove the onions from the pan to a bowl.

 Add the mushrooms to the same pan with the crushed garlic and the thyme.
 Increase the heat to medium high and cook the mushrooms until they are lightly browned.
 Add the onions back to the pan and if you want, remove the crushed garlic clove (or keep it in, your choice).